 In the previous lesson, we taught you how to play natural harmonics on the guitar.
 Today’s lesson on artificial harmonics is actually a very closely related technique.

-What makes artificial harmonics different to natural harmonics, is that the fundamental tones of natural harmonics, are always played as open strings, while artificial harmonics have fretted notes as their fundamental tones.
+What makes artificial harmonics different from natural harmonics, is that the fundamental tones of natural harmonics are always played as open strings, while artificial harmonics have fretted notes as their fundamental tones.

 This is why playing the same note on different positions on a guitar, produces subtle differences.
 Compare an open A on the fifth string, to the same A, played on the 5th fret of the sixth string.
 The open A is slightly richer, mainly because the string is longer (in comparison to the fretted fifth string) so there are more overtones present.